vraikonen/telegram-crawler/README.md

 6. Run the script

 7. Upon running the script for the first time, an authorization check will be sent to your Telegram account in the form of a message.
-You will be prompted in the terminal to input the code provided.
+You will be prompted in the terminal to input the received code.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>